MPAKT/mpakt/README.md

 ## About

 MPAKT. is technology to enable a friendly, supportive community.
-We are a virtual community of black womxn and allys using tech as a tool to connect and empower women of color.
+We are a virtual community of people of color, womxn, neuro-diverse, and allies using tech as a tool to connect and empower women of color.
 We provide a network for growth and healing through resources, discussion, supportive relationships, and opportunities.
-You'll find us live at mpakt.app, if we got SSL working.

 ## Contributing